 RAFAS hosts respite weekends in Bathurst for families who are seeking asylum, in conjunction with Sydney’s House of Welcome.
 These weekends are intended to give a warm welcome to the families, allow them to engage with the community, and to get a break from the hustle and bustle of the city.

 RAFAS also runs events to raise awareness about refugee issues and raises funds for the House of Welcome in Sydney, such as the Welcome Project music festival which has run the past two years in Bathurst.

 RAFAS works closely with the Bathurst Refugee Support Group to promote our mutual goals.

 BINC (The Neighbourhood Centre), Bathurst

-The Neighbourhood Centre is a not-for-profit, incorporated community organisation originally formed in 1976 to provide a variety of community welfare services to people in the Bathurst Regional Council area, and one of them is its Migrant Support Service.
-The Bathurst Refugee Support Group is regularly in touch with BINC’s manager and also its migrant support worker about refugee issues.
+The Neighbourhood Centre is a not-for-profit, incorporated community organisation originally formed in 1976 to provide a variety of community welfare services to people in the Bathurst Regional Council area.
+The Bathurst Refugee Support Group is regularly in touch with the Centre’s manager about refugee issues”.